dimazaitsev/NDRtoSN/README.md

    >NDRtoSN NDR_file_name LSN_file_name

    >NDRtoSN NDR_file_name HSN_file_name

+   >NDRtoSN NDR_file_name H_file_name *

 File type HSN/LSN is chosen based on the presence of transition substitution labels.
+Insert any string as the third parameter to generate SN declarations in the form of C language sn.h file.

 Examples of command lines: